Everything you need to know

-We don’t teach the same subjects, nor in the same way.
-IT education has been usually about knowing “how to drive”, but we teach “how to build the car”.
-At school and most of academies students can learn how to use certain tools on their computers.
-At Codelearn we teach them how to build new ones.
+If you imagine computers as cars, IT education has been usually about knowing “how to drive”.
+Instead, we teach “how to build the car”.
+At school, students can usually learn how to use certain tools on their computers.
+At Codelearn, we teach them how to build new ones.

-Regarding other programming schools, Codelearn follows a unique method created by both IT and education professionals which ensure students correctly assimilate all contents while they play and have fun.
+Codelearn follows a unique method created by both IT and education experts, which ensure students correctly assimilate core contents while they “play” and have fun.

-Learning to code with Codelearn is a long-term process, since programming –like learning a foreign language or how to play an instrument– is something that requires quite a few years of practice to master.
-That is why it is also important to start as soon as possible, so kids and teens can reach their adulthood having great abilities.
+Learning to code with Codelearn is a long-term process, since programming –like other activities, such as learning a foreign language or how to play an instrument– is something that requires quite a few years of practice to master.
+That is why it is also important to start as soon as possible, so that children reach their adulthood having great abilities.

 At what age can kids join Codelearn?

-Kids can start learning with Codelearn from the moment they can easily read (usually 7 years old) and there’s no age limit.
+Kids can start learning with Codelearn from the moment they can read easily (7 years old) and there is no age limit.
 It is not necessary to know how to code before starting.
 They just need a computer and a certain curiosity for programming and technology!

 About our video conferences: